 Accessibility statement for UK Data Service GitHub Pages

-We want as many people as possible to be able to use these pages.
+This website is run by the UK Data Service.
+We want as many people as possible to be able to use this website.

 For example, that means you should be able to: